EffingKay/WDI_PROJECT_1/README.md

 #GA WDI24 Project 1 - Typing Game
-For our first project at GA we were asked to create a game and deploy at Heroku.
+For our first project at GA we were asked to create a game and deploy it at Heroku.

 [DEMO](http://grumpy-typing.herokuapp.com/)